tommasorigon/India-SequentiaLogit/data-cleaning.md

 ## [1] 39523   580
 ```

-## Selection of the variable of interest
+## Selection of the variables of interest

-Among all the 580 variables we select only those which we will include in our analysis.
+Among all the 580 variables we select only those of interest for our analysis (or relevant for data cleaning operations).
+Refer to Section 1.1 of the paper for a discussion on the covariates of interest.
 The variables of interest are coded according a [codebook](http://www.icpsr.umich.edu/cgi-bin/file?comp=none&study=36151&ds=3&file_id=1207405&path=ICPSR).
 The exact questions posed to each eligible woman are instead described in the [questionnaire](http://www.icpsr.umich.edu/cgi-bin/file?comp=none&study=36151&ds=3&file_id=1212084&path=ICPSR).
-We considered the following variables
+We considered the following variables:

 - `STATEID`.
 Relabeled as `state`, represents the name of the State where each woman lives.
 - `EW6`.
 Relabeled as `age`, represents the age of each eligible woman in 2011.
 - `EW8`.
-Relabeled as `education`, represents the year of education completed (illiterate=00,5th class=05, bachelors=15, above bachelors=16).
+Relabeled as `education`, represents the year of education completed.
 - `EW9`.
 Relabeled as `child`, represents the number of children alive.
 - `ID11`.
 Relabeled as `religion`, represents the religion of the head of the household.
 - `URBAN2011`.
 Relabeled as `area`, represents the urban residence from census 2011.
 - `FP1`.
-Relabeled as `pregnant`, represents whether the woman is currently pregnant or not.
+Relabeled as `pregnant`, defines whether the woman is currently pregnant or not.
 - `FP2A`.
-Relabeled as `contraceptive` indicates whether a woman is using a contraceptive method, provided that she is not pregnant.
+Relabeled as `contraceptive` indicates whether the woman is using a contraceptive method, provided that she is not pregnant.
 - `FP2B`.
-Relabeled as `method`, represents the main contraceptive method adopted, provided that she is using one contraception.
+Relabeled as `method`, represents the main contraceptive method adopted, provided that the woman is using contraceptives.
 - `EWELIGIBLE`.
-Relabeled as `eligible`, represents the eligible women in the dataset (women 15-49, ever married).
+Relabeled as `eligible`, defines whether the woman is eligible or not (women 15-49, ever married).